monic-co/blog/src/pages/introducing-the-pact-property-checker/index.md

 ## A real-world example: transferring funds

-This is a simple contract for tracking user balances of a fictional currency.
+We'll write a simple contract for tracking user balances of a fictional currency.
 If you're familiar with Ethereum, you can think of this as simplified version of an [ERC20](https://en.wikipedia.org/wiki/ERC20) contract.
 For this example we're going to ignore concerns like issuance of the currency, and demonstrate only a `transfer` function to send funds between accounts.

 <annotated-code></annotated-code>

 ## How does it work?

-We translate Pact code into a set of constraints for an [SMT solver](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) (we used Microsoft's [Z3](https://github.com/Z3Prover/z3)).
+We translate Pact code into a set of [SMT solver](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) constraints (we used Microsoft's [Z3](https://github.com/Z3Prover/z3)).
 We then ask for a set of inputs that results in a violated invariant or property.
 There are three possible results:

 * The solver returns, having satisfied the constraints.
 This means that there is a set of inputs violating the property or invariant.
 We display it for the user like in the example.
 * The solver returns and says that the constraints are impossible to satisfy.
 This means that the property or invariant is valid.